Trump says 'not talking boots on the ground' if action taken against Iran

 Tehran said a further move by Washington this week to impose personal sanctions on Iran’s Supreme Leader Ali Khamenei and threaten them against Foreign Minister Mohmmad Javad Zarif had closed off diplomacy permanently.

-Writing by Peter Graff
+Writing by Peter Graff; Editing by Jon Boyle